Skip to main content

 Social Sciences: Bachelor's degree

-• a) a degree in social sciences, political science or sociology or
+• a) degree in social sciences, political science or sociology or

-• b) a comparable degree course with a social science component (≥ 18 CP)
+• b) a comparable degree with a social science component (≥ 18 LP)*

 Media Studies: Bachelor's degree

-• b) a comparable degree course with media studies components from the fields of media theory, media history and media aesthetics or analysis (≥ 18 CP)
+• b) a comparable degree with media studies components from the fields of media theory, media history, or media aesthetics or analysis (≥ 18 CP)

 Corporate management and media management: Bachelor's degree

-• b) a comparable degree course with media management components (≥18 CP)
+• b) a comparable degree with media management components (≥18 CP)**

-Missing prior knowledge in a subject can be made up by the end of the 2nd semester to a maximum of 9 CP according to the specifications of the Examination Board.
+Gaps in knowledge in any given subject can be made up by the end of the 2nd semester in full-time studies, up to a maximum of 9 CP according to the specifications of the Examination Board.

 The current examination regulations always apply.

-In addition, the Subject Examination Regulations of the individual (partial) degree programs (FPOs) define the basic structures of a (partial) degree program (e.g. admission requirements and content to be studied).
-The subject examination regulations are accompanied by study course plans, which represent the recommended exemplary course of study in the individual subjects, as well as module descriptions (content-related information on modules).
+In addition, the Departmental Examination Regulations for the individual degree programs (FPOs) define the basic structures of a degree program (e.g. admission requirements and content to be studied).
+The subject examination regulations are accompanied by suggested course sequences, which present a model for an ideal progression through the degree program in the individual subjects, as well as module descriptions (content-related information on modules).

 Examination regulations (incl. module descriptions)